DavidPowell/OpenModes/doc/install.rst

    You can install Anaconda without administrator access, and it is available for Windows, Linux and Mac OSX.

+   You can choose either Python 2.7 or 3.4 installation.

 2. Install `gmsh`_ **version 2.8.4 or later**